 14. Juniper Webworm

-The Juniper Webworm is last on our list of insects that start with J.
+The Juniper Webworm is last on our insects list, starting with J.

 It is a tiny caterpillar that spins silken webs around the tops of juniper branches, which can lead to tip dieback and contribute to an ugly appearance.

-The removal of affected branches, as well as the application of pesticides or other forms of biological control, are necessary steps in the management of this pest.
+The removal of affected branches and the application of pesticides or other forms of biological control are necessary steps in managing this pest.